G. Wilson Knight: Early life and education

 Knight was educated at Dean Close School, Dulwich College and, after serving as a dispatch rider in World War I in Iraq, India and Persia, he went up to St Edmund Hall, Oxford, where he read English.
 He graduated with second-class honours.
 After Oxford, he went into teaching.
 From 1923 to 1931 he taught at Hawtreys, Westgate-on-Sea and at Dean Close School, Cheltenham.

 The classical scholar William Francis Jackson Knight (1895–1964), of whom he wrote a biography, was his brother.

 Academic career

 Knight's first academic post was at Trinity College, Toronto in 1931.
 He taught at Stowe School from 1941 to 1946.
 In 1946 he became a Reader in English Literature at the University of Leeds.
 He remained at Leeds as a Professor of English Literature from 1956 until his retirement in 1962.

-At Toronto, he produced and acted in the main Shakespearian tragedies at Hart House Theatre.
+At Toronto, Knight produced and acted in the main Shakespearian tragedies at Hart House Theatre.
 Among his other productions are Hamlet at the Rudolf Steiner Theatre, London in 1935; This Sceptred Isle at the Westminster Theatre London in 1941; and at Leeds the Agamemnon of Aeschylus in 1946; Racine's Athalie in 1947; and Timon of Athens in 1948.

+In the assessment of Jim Walsh, who studied English at Leeds 1948–53 and later became the University's registrar, in Walsh's first year "Wilson Knight dominated the scene as far as I and a lot of other students were concerned", but "to be at close quarters with the man was quite different.
+He wore a brown sports jacket.
+Behind on the wall was a photograph of him as Timon of Athens in the production we had all seen — bare shoulders, wild hair and wild eyes.
+He spoke to us briefly about the course, but his eyes never met ours but seemed to focus entirely on this photograph.
+I began to feel extremely uncomfortable".
+A fellow student opined afterwards that "he's a nutter", with Walsh admitting that "I was beginning to come to a conclusion something like that".